Kernel Stein Discrepancy on Lie Groups: Theory and Applications: KSD on Lie groups

-\paragraph{Choice of kernel:} In contrast to \cite{barp2018riemann}, where the \(k\) must reproduce the Sobolev space, a \(C_0\)-universal kernel is much easier to obtain on Riemannian manifold.
-Specifically, \citet[Ex.
+\textbf{Choice of kernel:} In contrast to \cite{barp2018riemann}, where the \(k\) must reproduce the Sobolev space, a \(C_0\)-universal kernel is much easier to obtain on a Riemannian manifold.
+Specifically, \cite[Ex.
 6.12]{carmeli2010vector} showed that the bivariate function \(\exp(-\frac{\tau}{2}\Vert x-y\Vert^2)\), \(\tau>0\) restricted on any closed set \(X\) in \(\mathbb{R}^m\) is \(C_0\)-universal on \(X\) and we will use it in the next section.
+It is possible to consider other \(C_0\)-universal kernels such as the Laplace and the Mat\'{e}rn but we will focus on the above mentioned bivaraite function and derive the MKSDE formulas for commonly encountered distributions namely, the exponential family and the Riemannian normal.
+The derivations will be similar for the other \(C_0\)-universal kernels.